rpiceage/ff-adventure-game/.amazonq/resources/req.md

   - Scrollable battle log in center showing all turn results
   - "Next Turn" button to execute each turn
 - Dice animation:
-  - Single enemy: 4 dice (2 for hero, 2 for enemy) with labels
+  - Single enemy: 4 dice (2 for hero, 2 for enemy) in one row
-  - Multiple enemies: dice pairs for each alive enemy (hero vs enemy)
+  - Multiple enemies: 4 dice per enemy (2 hero + 2 enemy) in separate rows
+  - Dice panel height scales dynamically: 100px per enemy
+  - Dice arranged in stable vertical layout using BoxLayout
   - Dice spin independently at different speeds for 1 second
   - Unicode dice characters (⚀-⚅) with white backgrounds
   - Graphics2D rotation for smooth spinning effect